sara-nl/spiderdocs/source/Pages/maintenances.rst

 Service notices
 ===============

-To make it easier for users to see what notable changes have been made in the system between maintenances and releases of :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` we keep a chronologically ordered list of notable changes and incidents.
+To make it easier for users to see what notable changes have been made in the system between maintenance and releases of :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` we keep a chronologically ordered list of notable changes and incidents.
 The service notices can be found in :ref:`service-notices-list`.

 .. _maintenance-windows: